patricekrakow/api-centric-service-mesh-demo/README.md

 ...
 ```

+Now shell into the running curl container to execute request.
+Replace the pod name with the one from `kubectl get pods -A`.

 ```text
 $ k exec -it curl-deploy-549648b7d6-kszw8 -n curl-ns -- /bin/sh
 / $
 ```

+Call the uuid endpoint on the ip of our running httpbin container.
+Remember the IP from the `kubectl describe -n httpbin-ns pod httbin ` command.

 ```text
 / $ curl http://10.244.1.3/uuid